This is part of the Rambling Series about Sexism in Jin Yong Stories.

 She gives up on being a badass princess because she fall in love with the male protagonist.
 After she falls in love with him, she just wants to do things to help him.
 Thus, it does not read so much like genuine character growth as her just transferring her loyalty from her father and brothers to her lover.
 For example, she stops doing evil stuff NOT because her moral values changed, but because her lover wouldn’t approve of her doing evil stuff.

 I mean, even after she falls in love, she’s still a great character – she’s still wicked smart and sassy – she is just putting all of her talents in service of the male protagonist, rather than using them to pursue her own goals.

 And there’s Huang Rong.
 She’s a great character … but her goal throughout BOTH of the novels in which she appears is to server his male love interest.
 Yes, she becomes leader of the Beggars’ Sect, but a) she originally became involved in the Beggars’ Sect to make her male love interest stronger (not to make herself stronger, to make HIM stronger) and b) she steps down as leader of the Beggars’ sect so she can be a better wife and mother.
-She often makes decisions which are not in her own best interests if it serves his interested.
+She often makes decisions which are not in her own best interests if it serves his interests.
 And what about her male love interest – does he ever make concessions to help her achieve her goals?
 No, though to be fair, that would not be easy since she does not seem to much in the way of goals independent of him.
 Instead, he pursues his own goals for his own reasons, and she’s there to help him.

 Also, while *he* gets a major character growth arc, in which he becomes both physically more powerful and develops morally, Huang Rong does not grow much during the story.